Tenor

 BLISS

-Mr. Bliss was most recently praised as "a peer of the best Toms in the opera’s seven-decade history" (Voix des Arts) in The Rake's Progress at the The Metropolitan Opera, where he returns for the 2022-2023 season in The Magic Flute and Don Giovanni.
-He also returns to San Francisco Opera in Dialogues of the Carmelites and makes concert appearances with The Cleveland Orchestra, Deutsche Symphony Orchestra, and more.
+Mr. Bliss was most recently praised as "a peer of the best Toms in the opera’s seven-decade history" (Voix des Arts) in The Rake's Progress at the The Metropolitan Opera, where he returns for the 2024-2025 season in Grounded and Die Zauberflöte.
+He will make his operatic debut with Opéra National de Paris, as well as appearances with the Chamber Music Society of Lincoln Center, the Met Orchestra Chamber Ensemble, and more.

 UP NEXT: OPERNHAUS ZURICH